 International travel continues to boom, stretch capacity

 For the international travel market, Seattle received two new connections abroad.
 Aer Lingus began non-stop service in May, connecting the Emerald City to the Emerald Isle by way of Dublin.
 Thomas Cook also launched a connection to Manchester that month.
 Air France took over the Paris non-stop route from their alliance partner Delta Air Lines in March.
 Seattle, however, did lose the Cologne/Bonn connection when Eurowings ended service in October.
-Year-over-year though, international passenger counters were up 5.8% to 5,427,551 passengers.
+Year-over-year though, international passenger counts were up 5.8% to 5,427,551 passengers.

 In the year ahead, Seattle will see several other international carriers launch service.
 At the end of March, Japan Airlines will resume service to Tokyo-Narita, which already has competition with Delta Air Lines and All Nippon Airways.
 Delta Airlines will also launch a separate Japanese route at the end of March to Osaka.
 In April, Cathay Pacific Airways will begin flying to Hong Kong.
 And then in September, Singapore Airlines will restore service to Changi Airport in Singapore, making it the longest non-stop route from Sea-Tac (the Emirates route to Dubai currently holds that distinction).
 Other airlines could make announcements for other international destinations this year soon.

 To support even more international service in the years ahead, the Port of Seattle is actively constructing a new International Arrivals Facility that will facilitate faster processing of international passengers going through customs control.
-That facility will include a new landside processing facility and baggage claim area as well as a large, controlled pedestrian bridge from the North Satellite to Concourse A. Despite some delays from environmental issues, the facility should open in 2021.
+That facility will include a new landside processing facility and baggage claim area as well as a large, controlled pedestrian bridge from the South Satellite to Concourse A. Despite some delays from environmental issues, the facility should open in 2020.

 Passenger growth on crash course to overcrowding